 Hudak works for Kean University and is a licensed insurance agent.
 His experience in public and non-profit service includes the New Jersey Motor Vehicle Commission, the Partnership for a Drug-Free New Jersey, and the office of the late former Assemblyman and State Senator Joseph Suliga, where he served as Chief of Staff.

 Hudak is a member of the National Association of Counties Large Urban County Caucus.
 He is the past Chairman of the Linden Democratic Committee and currently a member of the New Jersey State Democratic Committee.
 He was a delegate to the 2012 Democratic National Convention.
 He is a member of the Linden Knights of Columbus, a parishioner at St. John’s Church in Clark, and an Eagle Scout.

-A graduate of Roselle Catholic High School and Rutgers University, Hudak holds a Master’s Degree in Public Administration from Kean University and is currently completing his Juris Doctorate at Rutgers.
+A graduate of Roselle Catholic High School and Rutgers University, Hudak holds a Master’s Degree in Public Administration from Kean University and recently completed his Juris Doctorate at Rutgers.

-Hudak reside in Linden with his wife Terri and their daughter Catherine and son Jackson.
+Hudak resides in Linden with his wife Terri, their daughter Catherine and son Jackson.